nLab crossing number

 Examples

-• c(unknot)=0c(unknot) = 0;
+• for the unknot: c(unknot)=0c(unknot) = 0;

-• c(trefoil)=3c(trefoil) = 3;
+• for the trefoil knot: c(trefoil)=3c(trefoil) = 3;

-• c(figure8)=4c(figure-8) = 4.
+• for the figure eight knot: c(figure8)=4c(figure-8) = 4.

-• if a diagram has 11 or 22 crossings it represents the unknot, so there are no knots with c(K)=1c(K) = 1 or 22.
+• if a knot diagram has 11 or 22 crossings it represents the unknot, so there are no non-trivial knots with c(K)=1c(K) = 1 or 22.

 The crossing number is related to the unknotting number, but in quite a subtle way.

 In the books by Burde and Zeischang (1985) and Kauffman (1987), the tables of knots are arranged according to crossing number.
-(Choices have been made of one mirror image? or the other.)
+(Choices have been made of one mirror image or the other.)
 Given some arbitrary diagram, the crossing number of the knot that it respresents may be hard to determine.

-Created on October 15, 2010 at 16:58:49.
+Last revised on July 18, 2024 at 18:32:31.
 See the history of this page for a list of all contributions to it.